A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

-\textbf{\textit{Land Cover Products.}} To generate land cover maps using a supervised deep learning approach, labeled target data is essential.
+Land cover maps with synthetic generated urban-rural classes serve as intermediate variables.
+Accurate labeled target data is essential for incorporating these maps effectively.
 Utilizing pre-existing land cover maps is generally preferable to manually labeling a smaller custom dataset, which is a challenging task.
-Table \ref{tab:landcover_datasets} provides details on existing land cover datasets, including their resolution and temporal coverage.
-This information was used to evaluate which datasets would be most suitable for serving as target labels in the mapping process.
+Table~\ref{tab:landcover_datasets} provides details on existing land cover datasets, including their resolution and temporal coverage.
+This information was used to evaluate which datasets would be most suitable for serving as intermediate target labels in the mapping process.

-The selection of target data for this study is based on three primary features, including temporality, spatial coverage, and spatial resolution.
+The criteria for target data for this study was based on three properties: temporality, spatial coverage, and spatial resolution.
 Firstly, temporality: datasets with a long and consecutive temporal span allow for temporal evaluation, providing insights into the dataset's reliability over time.
 Secondly, spatial coverage: the dataset should ideally cover the entirety of Africa to capture the continent's diverse land surface features.
-Lastly, spatial resolution: higher spatial resolution datasets enable the generation of more detailed maps, which is crucial for precise land cover classification.
+Lastly, spatial resolution: higher spatial resolution datasets enable the generation of more detailed maps, which is crucial for precise urban-rural classification.

-ESA WorldCover and ESRI LULC stand out among the datasets due to their high spatial resolution in 10m, which provides a detailed level of mapping.
+ESA WorldCover and ESRI Land Use Land Cover (LULC) stand out among land cover datasets due to their high spatial resolution of 10~m, which provides a detailed level of mapping.
 Of the two, ESRI LULC also offers superior temporal coverage.
 From a temporal perspective, NASA's GlanCE-v001 \cite{arevalo2022global} provides extensive temporal coverage, its lower spatial resolution makes it unsuitable for this study's requirements.
-Similarly, GlobeLand30 \cite{chen2015global} has a good temporal span, but insufficient 30m spatial resolution that falls short compared to the higher resolution needed.
+Similarly, GlobeLand30 \cite{chen2015global} has a good temporal span, but insufficient 30~m spatial resolution that falls short compared to the higher resolution needed.
 Consequently, this work proceeded with ESRI LULC due to its superior temporal coverage, higher estimated class accuracy, and better alignment with the deep learning approach, as it was produced using a deep model.